Applying enumeration and header file to calculator

 3. Encoding mathematical operations

-The example is provided to you in two variations
+The example is provided to you in three variations, suitable for different times in the course

-2. The example divided into a code and header file.
-This is suitable for week #4.
+3. Calculator + header is suitable for week #4.
+It takes the previous code and divides it into two files – a header and code file.
 This is also very close to the minimum requirements of homework 1.

 The following example contains two files.
 Both must be placed in the same directory.
 The name of the header is dependent on the #include statement in calc_enum.h .
 It is a common practice to keep the header and source file name the same, but with a different extension.